bbatal/Node.js-course/README.md

 - event emitters - event emitters are methods that most node modules rely on and these are actions taken on what the server is giving or receiving,

-- streams - an interface(API) that allow us to read write streaming data
+- streams - an interface(API) that allow us to read/write streaming data, methods such as createRReadStream open up an event stream for us and listener methods such as on take a string to listen for and a callback which if hit will then execute